PIL Course FAQs

 The content of the course reflects the fact that the vast majority of delegates will be working with laboratory animals.
 It is obviously difficult (if not impossible) to teach a course that focuses on a particular wild species and you will have to select a laboratory species (amongst those on offer), which most closely resemble the one that you will be studying.
 However, a number of principles remain valid: they include the law, humane (and legal) methods of euthanasia, principles of anaesthesia, suturing techniques as well as ethical considerations.
 Indeed the welfare implications (and the skill of the researcher) when working with wild animals are particularly relevant because small perturbations are more likely to affect fitness in the wild.
 Note that within the general constraints mentioned above, the course staff are always keen to make the course as useful and relevant as possible.
 You will be provided with a feedback form at the end of the course, and you are welcome to make suggestions to the staff during the course.

 4. I'm an experienced human surgeon, but still need to attend PIL C training, why is this?

 Our courses cater for a wide range of backgrounds and expertise, including those with no experience.
 However, the fact that animals are designed (and behave) differently to humans can cause some different problems, which are worth drawing to your attention to.
 It is also an opportunity to talk to the veterinary surgeons about some of the procedures that you intend to do.

 5. Are your courses FELASA accredited?

 Yes.
-Our courses are accredited for FELASA Function A. We issue all students who pass with a FELASA certificate (as well as a certificate from the UK Accrediting Body).
+In addition to being accredited for the UK, our courses are accredited by FELASA Function A. We issue all students who pass with a FELASA certificate (as well as a certificate from the UK Accrediting Body).